shashankpritam/shashankpritam.github.io/content/teaching-philosophy.md

 ---

 As an educator, my teaching philosophy is centered around creating a balanced power dynamic in the classroom that encourages productivity, nurtures mental health, and promotes an inclusive and welcoming environment.
-For me, mental health is as important as physical health and education should never compromise either of aspects.

 ### Prioritizing mental health and well-being

-A student’s mental health is very important; and my teaching practices reflect this commitment.
 I aim to create a classroom atmosphere where students feel emotionally supported and valued, this should enable them to focus on learning without added stress.
 I work to provide accommodations and resources for students who may require additional support.

-### Creating an inclusive and welcoming environment

-Recognizing that students come from diverse backgrounds, I aim to create an inclusive and welcoming classroom environment.

 ### Encouraging genuine curiosity and engagement

 I have found that learning is most effective when students are genuinely curious about the subject matter.
-Thus, I design my courses to be engaging and thought-provoking, connecting course content to real-world examples and experiences.
+And therefore I design my courses to be engaging and thought-provoking, connecting course content to real-world examples and experiences.

 ### Providing guidance and resources